leonvanbokhorst/little-padawan-S350/docs/start-procedure.md

 # START_PROCEDURE — Little Wan Boot Ritual

 Use this checklist when spinning Little Wan back online.
-Assume you are working from `/Users/leonvanbokhorst/repos/little-padawan-S350`.
+Assume you are working from the project root.

 ## 0. Preflight